Capta1nRaj/mail-passify/README.md

 ```

 **Note:-** Once the OTP limits are reached, the user can try again after waiting for 5-10 minutes, as the OTP document from the database will be automatically deleted after this period.

+### Feel free to raise an issue if you find any bugs.
+Thanks in advance! 😁